From our private database of 37,200+ case briefs...

 Facts

 Gregory Lee Johnson (defendant) burned an American flag during a political demonstration at the 1984 Republican National Convention in Dallas.
-The State of Texas (plaintiff) charged Johnson with desecration of a venerated object in violation of a state statute.
+The burning did not cause a breach of the peace.
+Johnson was charged with desecration of a venerated object in violation of a Texas state statute.
 Johnson was convicted, sentenced to one year in prison, and fined $2,000.
-Johnson appealed his conviction.
-The appellate court upheld Johnson's conviction, but the Texas Court of Criminal Appeals reversed.
-The Court of Criminal Appeals treated Johnson's conduct as protected symbolic speech and ultimately held that punishing Johnson for burning the flag during a political protest was not consistent with the First Amendment.
+On appeal, the intermediate appellate court affirmed Johnson’s conviction.
+The Texas Court of Criminal Appeals then vacated the conviction, ruling that Johnson’s conduct was protected symbolic speech and that punishing Johnson for burning the flag during a political protest was not consistent with the First Amendment.
 The United States Supreme Court granted certiorari.

 Rule of Law